savashn/ecewo/README.md

 ```

-Now we can rebuild our program by running `make rebuild` command in the terminal.
+Now we can rebuild our program by running `make build-all` command in the terminal.

 If everything's went OK, you can see the 'users' table if you open the `db.sql`.

+Note: execute `make build-all` if you want the database to be rebuilt from scratch during the build phase.
+Execute `make build` if you only want to recompile the program without touching the database.

 ## Handling Requests
 ### Request Body